Rhino & Elephant Conservation

 With increasingly sophisticated wildlife poaching, rhino numbers have again dropped alarmingly.
 Until the current high levels of poaching abate in Zimbabwe’s National Parks, Imire has resolved to protect and secure its rhino onsite, rather than risking release into wilderness areas.

 Imire’s current strategy is for their rhino, excepting a core breeding herd, to be released into a community-supported, second stage, free-roaming wilderness area within Imire’s boundaries.
 This allows the rhino to become less habituated, without daily interactions and supplement feeding.
 Armed guards remain with the rhino, but at a distance.
 In this way Imire can ensure their rhinos are safe from birth, until such a time when they are able to confidently release rhino back into their wild habitats, in Zimbabwe’s National Parks.

-Imire is world-world-famous for its five black and three white rhino.
+Imire is world-world-famous for its seven black and four white rhino, including two rhino calves.
 In addition, the conservancy is home to three elephants, a herd of Cape buffalo and an elderly male lion, living out his retirement in comfort!
 There is a variety of plains game including eland, kudu, nyala, waterbuck, blesbok, zebra, giraffe, wildebeest and crocodile, plus herds of the rare sable antelope – Zimbabwe’s National Animal.
 Imire is also home to a wide variety of birds, reptiles and snakes.